 - Aim to achieve at least 150 minutes of moderate intensity activity per week.
 Moderate intensity is defined as a brisk walk or any activity where you feel slightly hot and your breathing rate has noticeably increased.

 If you are diet controlled, this is a good opportunity to improve your long term outcomes.
 You are essentially a blank canvas whereby you can make dramatic lifestyle changes to reduce your chances of needing medication or significantly pushing back your need for medication.
-Generally speaking, I am referring to those who are still young enough to see the long term complications manifest i.e. a 40 year old diagnosed has more chances of long term complications compared to a 78 year old.
+Generally speaking, I am referring to those who are still young enough to see the long term complications manifest.
+For example, a 40 year old has more chances of long term complications compared to a 78 year old.

-In this patient group, following the above guidelines would be a great start but we can get more specific.
-Dedicating half a plate to vegetables will dramatically reduce your calorie intake and help to cut down on the foods which will effect your diabetes i.e. carbohydrates.
+In the diet controlled group, following the above guidelines would be a great start.
+However, we can get even more specific.
+Dedicating half a plate to vegetables will dramatically reduce your calorie intake.
+It will also help to cut down on the foods which will effect your diabetes i.e. carbohydrates.

 The amount of carbohydrate you require will depend on your activity levels.
 Typically speaking, those who achieve less than 5000 steps per day will need very little carbohydrates to keep them going.
 You may find you only need somewhere between 100-120g per day.
 This is not a rule but a general observation from experience with patients.